The very best places to experience Día de Muertos in 2026!

 🚍 Oaxaca is serviced by ADO long-distance buses.
 There are three bus stations in Oaxaca.
 The main one is located on Calle 5 de Mayo in Jalatlaco neighbourhood.
 You can check prices and timetables on Busbud, my favourite bus booking site.

-Día de los Muertos 2024 Bonus: Xoxocotlan
+Día de los Muertos Oaxaca bonus: Xoxocotlan

 Skull and candles surrounded by flowers